What is the biggest problem in La Victoria right now?

 Is there a xenophobic atmosphere due to the violence problems?

-Rosani: There are people who say violence has increased with immigration.
+Rosani: There are people who say that violence has increased with immigration.
 But most say: The migrants are just as poor as we are.
 They work just as hard as we do.
 There's no difference.
 Most are well integrated here.
-But yes, there are also migrants who take advantage of our openness.
-Narcos, for example, have bought land and rent out very small houses to other migrant families for a lot of money.
-They exploit their plight.
+But yes, there are also migrants who exploit our openness.
+For example, drug dealers have bought land and rent out very small houses to other migrant families for a lot of money.
+They take advantage of their plight.

 How does networking help municipal kindergartens?

-Rosani: The networking is a huge benefit.
+Rosani: Networking is a great asset.
 It strengthens us and our work.
-We're currently working on the topics of gender equality, environmental protection, and peace education.
-We're considering how best to incorporate them into our educational methods.
-There's a committee for each of the three topics, to which each of the twelve Red CEC kindergartens sends a representative.
+We are currently working on the topics of gender equality, environmental protection, and peace education.
+We are considering how best to integrate them into our teaching methods.
+There is a committee for each of the three topics, to which each of the twelve Red CEC kindergartens sends a representative.
 We learn a great deal from each other.

 How, for example, can you teach such young children about environmental protection?

-Rosani: For example, we go to a public square and collect the garbage.
-The children should learn to protect public spaces and set an example for the adults.
-We also tell them that other people have little water and that they should use it sparingly.
+Rosani: For example, we go to a public square and collect the trash.
+The children should learn to protect public spaces and set an example for adults.
+We also tell them that other people have little water and that it should be used sparingly.
 They learn to take responsibility.

 What do you do when a child says that their dad often hits their mom?

-Rosani: We try to distract the child a bit and at the same time investigate what's going on in the family.
-Unfortunately, we can't do much.
-But maybe we visit the family and ask: Hello, how are you?
+Rosani: We try to distract the child a little and at the same time investigate what's going on in the family.
+Unfortunately, there isn't much we can do.
+But perhaps we can visit the family and ask: Hello, how are you?
 Your child has been very nervous lately.
 Or sad.
-What could be the reason for this?
+What could be the reason for that?

 Is it sometimes necessary to inform the child protection authorities?